FarronF/limerick-council-meetings/meetings/2023/02/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 be explored in conjunction with RSES from a forward planning perspective.

-LSMATS has a specific objective for rail based Park and Ride provision at Ballysimon and an--- 8
+LSMATS has a specific objective for rail based Park and Ride provision at Ballysimon and an
+---
+8

 objective of investigating the potential for further Park and Ride facilities where the